rust-lang/rust/src/doc/rustc/src/platform-support/arm-none-eabi.md

 It is possible to tell Rust (or LLVM) that you have a specific model of Arm processor, using the [`-C target-cpu`][target-cpu] option.
-You can also control whether Rust (or LLVM) will include instructions that target optional hardware features, e.g. hardware floating point, or vector maths operations, using [`-C target-feature`][target-feature].
+You can also control whether Rust (or LLVM) will include instructions that target optional hardware features, e.g. hardware floating-point, or Advanced SIMD operations, using [`-C target-feature`][target-feature].

 It is important to note that selecting a *target-cpu* will typically enable